jayo39/CodeBank/README.md

 # CodeBank

 CodeBank is a web platform designed for users to share, store, and discover code snippets.
 The application is built using Spring, JPA, and Thymeleaf.
-Users can interact by liking snippets and search for specific codes by performing keyword-based searches.
-Administrators get access to tools to manage users and their posts.
+Users can interact by liking snippets and following users.
+Code snippets can be sorted by ‘most popular’, ‘newest’ or ‘following’.

 ## Features